deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 She trailed off, but Adam knew exactly what she meant.
 Quiet time, thinking time, was remembering time.
 Remembering time… *hurt*.
 On e of the news crews that was covering the unfolding events on Cimbrean because the reporter had a SoCal accent and tone of voice that reminded him painfully of his mother.

 "Hey… you’re here, and I missed you." he said, taking her hand.
-“Can we just forget about all this and just... hang out?”
+“Can we just forget about all this and just...hang out?”

 She paused, smiled, and wiggled her head into his shoulder, hugging his arm as they approached the warm and noisy circle where the first of the night’s whole roasts was just starting to be sliced up..
 "Yeah." she agreed.
 “Let’s do that.”
 ___